alionur07/webapp-infrastructure-demo/README.md

 <img width="930" alt="image" src="https://github.com/alionur07/webapp-infrastructure-demo/assets/33215825/c1df9649-44cf-452f-aaa1-c3525a8fe252">

+## After the destroy process, backend components should be deleted from the console.

 # Troubleshoot
 If an error is received in the approval step please select read and write permission in repo-settings/Actions/General/WorkflowPermissions